 The screams grow louder as I descend through the lush tropical rainforest towards the river.
 A raft flashes around a bend, disappearing seconds later behind a curtain of lush foliage.
 But the glimpse is insufficient for me to judge whether the paddlers are screaming with fear or pleasure.
-I’m about to embark on a Bali river rafting adventure on the Ayung River in Ubud.
+I’m about to embark on an Ayung river rafting adventure in Ubud.

 We learn where not to place the paddle.
 “Never try to push the rocks with the paddle,” he warns us.